ribeiropdiogo/LEI/README.md

 * fuse
 * libfuse-dev

+This project is **only compatible with Ubuntu** and probably won't work on MacOS.

 ## 📦 Running

 The project contains a `Makefile` wich can be used the following way:

+If you want to compile and mount(run) the flesystem:

 ```bash
 make all